JinZhangLab/mesoricin_design/README.md

-# Mesoricin Design
+# Mesoricin Design and Optimization
-This repository contains the code for designing and analyzing mesoricin, a short antifungal peptide sourced from Mesorhizobium sp., to enhance its antifungal activity and reduce toxicity.
-The design involves three computational steps using the Antifungal Index (AFI), a comprehensive metric that integrates machine learning-predicted minimum inhibitory concentrations (MICs) for multiple representative fungal species.
+This repository documents the computational design and optimization of mesoricin, a short antifungal peptide derived from *Mesorhizobium sp.*.
+It features a dual-domain structure: an α-helix domain responsible for membrane disruption and a β-sheet domain that targets intracellular energy production.
+The optimization process aims to enhance antifungal activity while minimizing cytotoxicity.
+The optimization involves three computational steps using the Antifungal Index (AFI), a comprehensive metric that integrates machine learning-predicted minimum inhibitory concentrations (MICs) for multiple representative fungal species.

 ## Project Overview

+### Project Structure

+- **`mesoricin_design.py`**: The primary script orchestrating the mesoricin design process.
+- **`aa_scanning.py`**: A script dedicated to visualizing the impact of single amino acid substitutions on the predicted antifungal activity (AFI) of mesoricin2.
+This script performs an exhaustive in silico mutagenesis scan, generating a plot that highlights positions and amino acid substitutions yielding the most significant enhancements in predicted activity.
+- **`AF_Cluster/`**: This directory contains data related to the predicted structural distribution of all four mesoricin variants, along with dimensionality reduction visualizations.

+### Design Workflow

+The mesoricin optimization workflow encompasses three key stages:

+1.  **Segmentation:** Partitioning the initial mesoricin sequence (mesoricin1) into smaller peptides to identify the most active segment.
+2.  **Single-Point Mutation:** Implementing targeted single amino acid substitutions in the most active segment to further enhance activity.
+3.  **Global Optimization:** Performing global sequence optimization to achieve an optimal balance between antifungal efficacy and biosafety.

-### Purpose and Key Steps
+### Key Features
-This project focuses on optimizing the antifungal peptide Mesoricin through three computational steps using the Antifungal Index (AFI):

-1. **Segmentation**: The initial peptide (Mesoricin1) is segmented into smaller peptides, and the variant with the lowest AFI is selected (Mesoricin2).
-2. **Single-Point Mutation**: Mesoricin2 is subjected to single-point mutations to identify the variant with the lowest AFI (Mesoricin3).
-3. **Global Optimization**: Positions in Mesoricin3 are optimized simultaneously to yield the final variant (Mesoricin4).
-The search space includes 19 positions, each having 19 possible amino acid substitutions, resulting in a total of 19^19 potential combinations.

-### Highlights
-- **AFI Framework**: AFI serves as a quantitative metric for guiding peptide optimization by considering antifungal activity while reducing hemolytic and cytotoxic effects.
-This comprehensive in silico assessment allows for the overall optimization of peptide antifungal activity[1,2].
+- **AFI Framework**: The Antifungal Index (AFI) serves as a quantitative, structure-activity based metric for guiding peptide optimization.
+By considering antifungal activity while reducing hemolytic and cytotoxic effects, AFI enables a comprehensive in silico assessment for the overall optimization of peptide antifungal activity [1,2].
-- **Potential Benefits**: The Antifungal Index (AFI) is developed using publicly available experimental data on antimicrobial peptides.
-Peptides designed using AFI may possess not only lower MICs but also additional benefits such as high fungicidal activity, potent microbial biofilm inhibition and eradication, stability under extreme conditions, low likelihood of inducing microbial resistance, and minimal hemolytic and cytotoxic effects.
+- **Potential Benefits**: The AFI is parameterized using publicly available experimental data on antimicrobial peptides.
+Peptides designed using AFI are expected to exhibit not only lower MICs but also additional desirable characteristics such as high fungicidal activity, potent microbial biofilm inhibition and eradication, stability under extreme conditions, a low propensity for inducing microbial resistance, and minimal hemolytic and cytotoxic effects.
-- **Cross-Activity**: Due to the correlation between antimicrobial activities, our extensive previous experiments have shown that AFI is also highly effective in screening antibacterial peptides[3,4,5].
+- **Cross-Activity**: Owing to the intrinsic correlation between antimicrobial activities, the AFI framework can also be effectively applied for screening antibacterial peptides.

 ### Usage Instructions
-To use this project:
+To utilize this project:

 1. **Set up the environment**:
     ```bash
     git clone https://www.github.com/JinZhangLab/mesoricin_design.git
-    cd mesoricin_design # Replace with the actual directory path
+    cd mesoricin_design
     conda env create -f environment.yml
     conda activate mesoricin_env
     ```